Project Length Custom Length

 This is the defining mineral for 1 on Mohs Scale of Hardness.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Talc
+Bead Glossary Gemstones Talc

 TALISMAN